-Bird Intelligence: The Crow
+Bird Intelligence -- The Crow

 Most of us are familiar with crows.
 Their unattractive calls and plumage do not make them favorites among bird watchers.
 However, corvids are among the most adaptable and resourceful creatures in the animal kingdom.
 Videos show Crows placing walnuts on roads for passing cars to crack open -- or even creating specialized tools to obtain food.